This page was updated on 19 September 2022. To view changes, please see page updates

 If an immediate harm indicator in relation to child sexual abuse (or any other immediate harm indicator) is identified, the next step is to determine if a safety plan can be developed.

-Refer to the section Important considerations before safety planning to understand circumstances where safety planning that involves the alleged offender remaining in the home is not appropriate.
+Refer to the Preparing for safety planning section of this practice kit to understand circumstances where safety planning that involves the alleged abuser remaining in the home is not appropriate.

 Version historyBack to top